Flood Restoration Evaluating and Addressing Particular Damage and Disinfecting Wood

 Types of Water Damage:

-* Category 1: Caused by clean water, typically from a broken pipe or rain.
+* Category 1: Caused by clean water, typically from a broken pipe or rain. * Category 2: Contaminated with sewage or other hazardous substances. * Category 3: Contaminated with severe biological contaminants or poses a significant health risk.

 Addressing Specific Damage:

 * Walls and Ceilings: Remove damaged drywall and insulation.
-Dry out structures thoroughly to prevent mold growth.
+Dry out structures thoroughly to prevent mold growth. * Flooring: Affected carpeting and flooring should be removed promptly.
+Subfloors must be dried to avoid warping. * Contents: Salvageable items can be cleaned and disinfected.
+Unsalvageable items should be discarded.

 Disinfecting Wood After a Flood: